-ImageViewer in Command WorkStation can be used to edit the CMYK curves of a job on the Fiery server.
-The ImageViewer Edits option settings are listed in Preset area of the Color Adjust pane.
-These curve edits can be saved as a preset and applied to other jobs.
+ImageViewer in Command WorkStation can be used to edit the CMYK curves of a processed job on the Fiery server.
+These curve edits can be saved as presets in the Preset area of the Color Adjust pane in ImageViewer.
+These presets can be applied to spooled jobs with the ImageViewer Edits print option on the Color tab in the Job Properties window.